MartinMiles/Sifon.Plugins.Example/README.md

 `968a050c84df7faca33ee9b379e802ab35898777`

-It has been done in order to be able providing public access to the packages.
-At the moment GitHub prevent one from storing tokens on commits and rewokes those found, even that is a read-only token allowing access only to packages.
-That is why we have to prevent this token from auto-deletion by putting some value in the middle of it in order to commit and push to GitHub.
+It has been done to be able providing public access to the packages.
+At the moment GitHub prevent one from storing tokens on commits and revokes those found, even that is a read-only token allowing access only to packages.
+That is why we must prevent this token from auto-deletion by putting some value in the middle of it in order to commit and push to GitHub.

 ## Usage